 Although some prominent members of the wine industry might not love my saying this, if the food is good and the company is good and the wine has alcohol in it, you’ve chosen the right wine.

 If you find a gathering with your relatives stressful, you might want to check out my column on serving high-alcohol wines at family gatherings.
 After all, more important than how well the wine will pair with turkey is how much the wine improves the general mood at the table.

-As you can probably tell, this article is not about pairing wine but about learning to feel empowered to choose the wine that’s right for you.
+As you can probably tell, this article is not about the best wine with turkey but about learning to feel empowered to choose the wine that’s right for you.

-Don’t let yourself get all wrapped up choosing in the best wine for turkey.
+Don’t let yourself get all wrapped up in choosing the best wines for a Thanksgiving feast.
 (That’s pretty much any wine you enjoy.)
 Or what pairs with cranberry sauce, (very little).

 Now, I’m not going to leave you without a few hints.
-After all, this article is entitled “Choosing Your Thanksgiving Wine.”
+After all, this article is all about turkey pairing!

-BUT I’m not going to tell you any one wine style or grape variety is right for Thanksgiving.
-And there are a few reasons for that:
+BUT I’m not going to tell you any single wine style or grape variety is right for Thanksgiving.
+There are a few real world, fact-based reasons for that:

 - Not all wines made in the same style or from the same grape are the same.
-I generally like Zinfandel with my Thanksgiving dinner but not all Zinfandels are the same.
+I generally like Zinfandel with my Thanksgiving feast but not all Zinfandels are the same.
 Some are much higher alcohol than others.
-(You might want to check these out if you really do not enjoy sitting down to Thanksgiving dinner with your relatives.)
+(You might want to take note, if you really don’t enjoy sitting down to a Holiday dinner with your relatives.)

 Of course, there are other factors to consider when trying to buy wines to serve with Thanksgiving dinner.